minimac321/FTX-ticker-data-app/README.md

   - Why docker
   - Why postgres and flask (pros vs cons)
   - Why on a single table
+  - Speak about:
+    - To persist the data beyond the life of the container we configured a volume.
+This config will bind postgres_data to the "/var/lib/postgresql/data/" directory in the container.

 Improvements:
 - Code structure: Docker mainly to allow progress